 Ultimately, I see the personal reward as creating lasting memories for our family, and especially for my children.
 My wish for them would be that when they look back, they realize how Mom was really going out of her way to try to make things special and memorable.
 My mom did that for me and I’m trying to pass it on to the next generation.

 Something that we’ve dabbled in for a few years now is dressing up in a family theme for Halloween.
 We had a super fun time last weekend, as the Addams Family, handing out candy at a local “trunk or treat” event.
 We’ll be hitting the town again on Saturday night (in full costume), going out for dinner to celebrate my husband’s upcoming birthday.
 It should be an entertaining evening.
 Adorning my family in proper costume, footwear, makeup and props makes me feel like I’m an art director on a film set!

-In honor of Halloween Week, here are a few of our family creations over the years.
+In honor of Halloween Week, here are a few of our family creations over the years (scroll down to the bottom for 2018 theme).
 If you wish, please vote for your favorite in the comments and/or suggest what we should be for next year.